How Much You Can Save Making Extra Mortgage Payments

 How to Make Extra Payments

 You can send extra money to your mortgage lender in several ways.
 Choosing a strategy mostly comes down to personal preference, but you may find more benefits to one strategy over another.

-Monthly payments: If you prefer to make it a monthly thing, add a little extra to each monthly payment.
+If you prefer to make it a monthly habit, add a little extra to each monthly payment.
 You can typically instruct your lender to pull an additional amount electronically, or you can send a check.
-This approach allows you to fit extra mortgage payments into your monthly budget and chip away at your loan balance.
+This approach allows you to fit extra mortgage payments into your monthly budget and steadily chip away at your loan balance.

-Lump sum payments: Whenever you have significant savings in cash, you can put that money toward your mortgage.
+Whenever you have significant savings in cash, you can put that money toward your mortgage.
 Some people like to make one additional mortgage payment per year.
 For example, they copy the amount of their standard monthly payment and make 13 payments per year instead of 12.
-Others use money from bonuses or inheritances, and they like the idea of doing something meaningful with that money instead of spending it.
+Others prefer to use a sudden influx of money, such as a bonus or inheritance, to pay down debt instead of spending it frivolously.

-Ask your lender what your options are.
-Also, find out how to ensure that any additional payments go toward reducing your loan balance.
+Ask your lender what your options are and make sure any additional payments go toward reducing your loan balance.
 You may need to follow specific steps or provide instructions to your lender.

 Most mortgage loans allow for prepayment, whether you add to your monthly payment, make lump sum payments, or pay off the loan entirely.
 But verify that you won’t cause any problems by paying extra.
 Ask about prepayment penalties and any other complications that could arise if you try to pay off your loan early.

-It’s rarely a bad idea to pay off debt.
-But sometimes there are better options, and sometimes your mortgage isn't your most important debt to reduce.
+It’s rarely a bad idea to pay off debt, but sometimes there are better options, and sometimes your mortgage isn't your most important debt to reduce.

 Extra payments provide the benefits described above, but you lock that money up in your home’s equity.
 If you need funds at some point, it can be hard to get the money back.
-You typically need to use a home equity loan, and you need enough income and sufficient credit scores to get approved.
-Unfortunately, income might be lacking when you most need the money.
+You typically need to use a home equity loan, and that approval process requires sufficient income and credit scores.
+You can't depend on home equity for cash if you suddenly need it.

 Evaluate your needs, and decide how best to use any extra money you have available.

-High-interest-rate debt: If you have other loans with toxic interest rates, it may make more sense to pay off those loans aggressively.
-For example, credit cards can charge interest rates of 10 percent or more.
+If you have other loans with toxic interest rates, it may make more sense to pay off those loans aggressively.
+For example, credit cards can charge interest rates of 10% or more.
 If your mortgage interest rate is significantly lower (that’s usually the case), you can potentially save more by wiping out other debts first.

-15-year mortgages: Another way to slash interest costs and pay off debt sooner is to use a shorter-term mortgage.
+Another way to slash interest costs and pay off debt sooner is to use a shorter-term mortgage.
 Although 15-year loans are popular, other options exist.
 In most cases, with a shorter loan term, you qualify for a lower interest rate.
-As a result, you pay at a lower rate as well as pay for fewer years.
+As a result, you pay at a lower rate over fewer years.

-Build an emergency fund: You have extra money available now, but are you on a stable financial footing?
+You may have extra money now, but are you on a stable financial footing?
 As mentioned above, your home's equity isn't easily or quickly tapped into.
 You could instead use any funds available to save for a rainy day.
-It’s wise to keep at least three to six months’ worth of living expenses in a safe place in case the unexpected happens.
+It’s wise to keep at least three to six months' worth of living expenses in a safe place, just in case the unexpected happens.
 If you prefer to be extra cautious, save even more.
 Doing so allows you to absorb financial surprises without going into debt or making drastic sacrifices.
-Once you have a healthy emergency fund, you can reevaluate and move on to paying down the mortgage.
+Once you have a healthy emergency fund, you can feel more confident in your decision to pay down the mortgage.

-Save for other goals: Instead of paying off debt, you may want to make progress on long-term financial goals.
+Instead of paying off debt, you may want to make progress on long-term financial goals.
 If you’re investing for retirement or accumulating funds for education, a steady flow of contributions helps you build up significant assets over time.
 You may find that it's easier to build wealth by focusing on investments and sticking with a longer timeline for your mortgage payments.